Skip to content

 Script Development / Built-in Variables _DFF_XXX

-To facilitate the acquisition of relevant runtime status information during script execution, DataFlux Func directly incorporates some built-in variables in the script context that can be used immediately.
+To facilitate scripts in obtaining relevant runtime status information, DataFlux Func directly embeds some variables in the script context that can be used directly.

 _DFF_SCRIPT_SET_ID str All Script Set ID "demo"